 SEND Governor: Mrs Jane Hales

-Mrs V Saunders our school SENCO (covered by Mrs T Parker 2017/18) has been awarded the National Diploma for Coordination of Special Educational Needs.
-Class teachers and support staff have received up to date training related to various areas of SEND.
+Mrs T Parker, our school SENCO, Class teachers and support staff have received up to date training related to various areas of SEND.

 What is our approach to teaching learners with SEND?

 At Glynne we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We aim to create an inclusive culture in our school and to be responsive to the diversity of our children’s backgrounds, interests, experience, knowledge and skills.

 We value high quality teaching for all learners and actively monitor teaching and learning in our school.
 Our school improvement plan is about developing learning for all and details our planned continued professional development (CPD) opportunities for all staff.

 We aim to create a learning environment which is flexible enough to meet the needs of all members of our school community.
 We monitor progress of all learners and staff continually assess, ensuring that learning is taking place.
 Our whole school system for monitoring progress includes regular pupil progress meetings and staff engage in coaching and appraisal.

 Class teachers, support staff, parents/carers and the learner themselves will be first to notice a difficulty with learning.
 At Glynne we ensure assessment of educational needs is a partnership between the learner, their parents/ carer and the Teacher.
 The Special Educational Needs Coordinator (SENCO) will also support with the identification of barriers to learning.

 What do we do to support learners with SEND?